n8n-io/n8n-docs/docs/api/index.md

 * [IBM Cloud Learn Hub - What is an Application Programming Interface (API)](https://www.ibm.com/cloud/learn/api): this gives a general, but technical, introduction to APIs.
 * [IBM Cloud Learn Hub - What is a REST API?](https://www.ibm.com/cloud/learn/rest-apis): more detailed information about REST APIs.
 * [mdn web docs - An overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview): REST APIs work over HTTP, and use HTTP verbs, or methods, to indicate the type of action to perform.

+!!! tip "Use the API playground"
+    Trying out the API in the playground can help you understand how APIs work.
+If you're worried about changing live data, consider setting up a test workflow, or test n8n instance, to explore safely.